 One thing I like about these early versions of Wordpad is that pasting content copied from a website into it will strip most useless formatting leaving only the basic (bold, italic, underline).
 If you do the same with Microsoft Word or the modern Wordpad, the software will (poorly) attempt to faithfully render the original document, resulting in crashes for complicated contents.

 You can download a copy of CWordpad here.
 Setup16.exe is the 16-bit installer (original) whereas setup32.exe is the 32-bit installer.
 CWordpad also installs and works fine on the original Windows 98, however you may need to run setup16.exe as setup32.exe uses features that might not be present on Windows 9x.
+On most modern Windows installations, including 64-bit versions of Windows, use setup32.exe instead.
 If the installer does not create a desktop or Start menu shortcut, you can access CWORDPAD.EXE directly under the C:\Program Files\Cetus directory.